-1) Regular full-time employees: for regular employees with an established and approved FTE (Full Time Equivalent) of .75 and above:

-a.
-Employees' contribution rates will remain at 2021 levels through December 31, 2022.

-b.
-Effective January 1, 2023, Employees' contribution rates will increase 10% above the employee contribution rate in 2022.
+- 1) Regular full-time employees: for regular employees with an established and approved FTE (Full Time Equivalent) of .75 and above: - a.
+Effective January 1, 2023, Employees' contribution rates will increase ten percent (10%) above the employee contribution rate in 2022. - b.
+Effective January 1, 2024, Employees' contribution rates will increase five percent (5%) above the employee contribution rate in 2023. - c.

-c.
 The County and employee monthly contributions towards medical coverage shall be increased proportionally thereafter.
-For example, if the rates increase by three percent, both the County and employee rates will increase by three percent.
+For example, if the rates increase by three percent, both the County and employee rates will increase by three percent. - d.

-d.
 If the rates are expected to increase by more than seven percent (7%) annually, the parties agree to explore plan design changes through the Medical Benefits Committee to keep the increase at or below seven (7%) percent.